-- GCP services offer particular features and introduce certain limitations.
+- Google Cloud services offer particular features and introduce certain limitations.

-- GCP services work together in particular ways.
+- Google Cloud services work together in particular ways.

-- SAP NetWeaver and the GCP services work together in particular ways.
+- SAP NetWeaver and the Google Cloud services work together in particular ways.

-The following diagram provides a high-level overview of SAP NetWeaver running on GCP:
+The following diagram provides a high-level overview of SAP NetWeaver running on Google Cloud: